Great for date night or dinner party!

 - Heat heavy-bottomed skillet on medium-high flame for about one minute.

-- Add 1 tablespoon olive oil to skillet and immediately place halibut in the pan, flesh side down.
+- Add olive oil to skillet and immediately place halibut fillets in the pan, flesh side down.
 Turn heat down to medium-low.
 Cook for 3 minutes without disturbing the fish to allow a crust to form.
-Turn the fish over so it is skin side down and cook for another 3 minutes.
-Remove fillet onto a serving plate while making the sauce.
+Turn the fish over so it is skin side down and cook for another 2-3 minutes depending on thickness.
+Remove fillets onto a serving plate while making the sauce.

-- Add remaining tablespoon of olive oil to the pan with the capers.
-Sauté for about a minute, then add white wine.
+- Add capers to pan.
+Sauté about 30 seconds, then add white wine (or broth).
 Let simmer until alcohol cooks off and sauce has reduced by at least one half.
 Add butter and stir until it is incorporated into the sauce.

-- Pour sauce over the fish and garnish with fresh basil.
+- Pour sauce over each fillet and garnish with fresh herbs and lemon slices.